Conditional loan approval: How it plays into homebuying process

 How long after conditional approval is final approval?

 The time it takes to obtain this final approval depends on how long it takes you to meet all the provisions of the conditional loan.
-To speed up this process, it’s important to understand the things you need to complete to purchase a home, such as a home inspection and property appraisal.
+To speed up this process, keep in mind the steps you need to complete to purchase a home, such as a home inspection and property appraisal.
 Stay in close contact with your loan officer and work to provide any paperwork and documentation as quickly as possible.

 Our take